-Strip: A strip is delta negative trading strategy.
+A strip is a delta negative trading strategy.
 Being delta negative implies that the value of the strip position increases when the price of the underlying security goes down.

 The buyer of a strip has to pay a cost premium upfront, but he expects the market to make a move in one direction before the expiry.
 He expects the probability of a down move to be more than that of an up move.

-The risk to reward of a strip is beneficial to the long trader if a strong move happens.
-The maximum loss is limited to the premium paid up front, while maximum profit is unlimited.
+The risk to reward a strip is beneficial to the long trader if a strong move happens.
+The maximum loss is limited to the premium paid upfront, while the maximum profit is unlimited.

 The profit of a strip at various underlying market prices can be shown as below:

-Strap: As opposed to a strip, a strap is a delta positive trading strategy.
+As opposed to a strip, a strap is a delta-positive trading strategy.
 The strategy pays off more if the market moves in the upwards direction.

-As with a strip, the risk to reward of a strap is beneficial to the long trader if a strong move happens.
-The behaviour of loss and profit is also similar to that of a strip, albeit the maximum profit happens if the market moves up, as opposed to a strip where it happens if the market moves down.
-The profit of a strap at various underlying market prices can be shown as below:
+As with a strip, the risk to reward a strap is beneficial to the long trader if a strong move happens.
+The behavior of loss and profit is also similar to that of a strip, albeit the maximum profit occurs if the market moves up, as opposed to a strip where it happens if the market moves down.
+The profit of a strap at various underlying market prices can be shown below: